arghya05/erav1/Assignment1/README.md

 ```

-4. How are kernels initialized?
-(Arun)
+## 4. How are kernels initialized?

 Before we look at different ways of kernel initialization, let’s understand the criticality of initialization,
 “… if you are sloppy with the weight initialization, these non-linearities can “saturate” and entirely stop learning — your training loss will be flat and refuse to go down” – Andrej Karpathy